 The Healthi Kids Coalition believes that, in order to support whole child health and development, we must advance equitable communities for all kids.
 Every child must have a safe and supportive environment where that child can eat healthy, be active, play and just be a kid.
 Advancing equitable communities across the region means that we are supporting policies, programs and infrastructure that eliminate the impact of toxic stress in communities impacted by structural racism, poverty and violence.
 Our advocacy agenda brings to the forefront the notion that we must transform our community spaces to support the health of the whole child.
 We do this by advocating for change that:

-- Expands opportunities for healthy food and food education in homes and neighborhoods
+- Expand opportunities for healthy food and food education in homes and neighborhoods.

-- Supports community efforts to eliminate the impacts of hazardous environmental exposures on children and families and
+- Support community efforts to eliminate the impacts of hazardous environmental exposure on children and families.